 Service

-- Join us as we kick off our day with a light breakfast in the FSPA Lobby of the Fine Arts Center
+Join us as we kick off the day with a light breakfast in the FSPA Lobby of the Fine Arts Center.

-At 8:30 AM we will have a short program and prayer.
+- 9:15 a.m.: We will gather for a short welcome program and prayer.

-- Service projects will be dismissed by site, departing campus by 8:45 a.m.
+- 9:30 Service projects will be dismissed by site following the program and will then depart campus

-- Viterbo Email: Please click here to register for a project.
+- Please click here to register for a project.

-- Use the same Viterbo Log-In information as you use for email, Moodle, etc.
+- Use your same Viterbo Log-In information as you use for email, Moodle, etc.

 - Viterbo students and employees can use this UGetConnected tool to find service opportunities year-round.

-- Use the same Viterbo Log-In information as you use for email, Moodle, etc.
+- Use your same Viterbo Log-In information as you use for email, Moodle, etc.

 If you are interested in serving as a site leader for the project you are interested in, indicate that in your registration notes.
 We encourage any Viterbo employees or experienced Service Saturdays participants to consider this role.